Procurement - PCard

 The PCard Manager will process an application to the bank to request a card.
 The requesting cardholder will be notified by email when the card is available.

-- Each employee may be issued one PCard.
+- Each full-time employee may be issued one PCard.

 - The PCard may be used only by the named cardholder.